Electronics-AI/COCO_ToolKit/README.md

 For my dataset I want to:
 * Download 1000 images per category in the train set ("--train 1000" argument)
-* Download all images per category in the validation set ("--val -1 argument, -1 means download all the images)
+* Download all images per category in the validation set ("--val -1 argument", -1 means download all the images)
 * I have a good internet connection, so let's set the batch of images to download = 20 ("--web_batch 20" argument)
 My run.py start looks like this:
 ```